NCEAS/metacat/docs/user/metacat/source/configuration.rst

   Otherwise, we can issue a token linked to your Metacat administrator's ORCID iD.

-**This is only an interim requirement**; a future release of Metacat will remove the need for this token.
 If you are checking out Metacat for the first time, you can obtain a temporary token to continue evaluating Metacat by logging into the KNB website, and navigating to "My Profile" -> "Settings" -> "Authentication Token".
 Note - this token is only valid for 24 hours, but you can continue manually retrieving short-term tokens